Protective Services Staff

 Kathleen is an active member on the MASWA (Minneapolis Area Senior Workers Association) Board where she holds the position of Education Chair; is a member of MAGiC (MN Association for Guardianship and Conservatorship) and serves on the MAGiC Journal Committee; and WINGS MN (Working Interdisciplinary Network of Guardianship Stakeholders).
 Kathleen is a graduate of Honoring Choices Minnesota’s Respecting Choices course and is qualified as an Advance Care Planning Facilitator; she is also a Notary Public.

 Amanda Hudson, LSW

-Amanda’s passion of advocating for older adults has inspired her to further that drive with being a part of this innovative model that supports improvement of human well-being, safety, and empowerment of vulnerable adults.
-Amanda is excited to promote individual right to selfdetermination regarding complex decisions about care by providing guidance and support to inform individuals, families, and professionals who serve vulnerable adults to make the most appropriate and informed decisions, all while ensuring autonomy and self-advocacy are upheld.
+Amanda’s passion for advocating for older adults has inspired her to further that drive with being a part of this innovative model that supports improvement of human well-being, safety, and empowerment of vulnerable adults.
+In her primary role as a Center for Excellence in Supported Decision Making social worker, Amanda is excited to promote individual right to self-determination regarding complex decisions about care by providing guidance and support to inform individuals, families, and professionals who serve vulnerable adults to make the most appropriate and informed decisions, all while ensuring autonomy and self-advocacy are upheld.

 Amanda also serves as a back-up care manager in Care Management and Consultation Services, which includes objective assessments of adults with questionable-decisional capacity, find themselves in precarious circumstances, or need guidance through the many systems as they age.
 Amanda also supports formal and informal decision-makers so they'll be engaged, effective and person centered.